smartITNinja/scribaX/README.md

 ## What functionalites are not present here?

-* Reducers / Mutations: The goal of this project is to provided "only data" and not mixing "data" with "business logic".
+* Reducers / Mutations: The goal of this project is to provide "only data" and not mixing "data" with "business logic".
 * Setters: A setter would be just another "business logic" snippet.
 * Actions: Again, more bussiness logic.